rg-3/salah.rb/README.md

 Thanks to the developers and people at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service that powers salah.rb.

+Thanks to The Sustainer for guiding me towards working on this project.

 ## <a id='license'> LICENSE </a>

 MIT.
 See [/LICENSE.txt](/LICENSE.txt)